-Why on earth would anyone want to dig into the hassle of making baby wipes at home?
+Why on earth would anyone want to make baby wipes at home when there are loads to choose from in the supermarket?
 If this is the question that's boggling your mind, let me give you 5 quick reasons to do so.

 Most of the things you need are already found at home.
 So let us start with the items we need:

 Okay so now we have all the ingredients ready, let’s begin!

 1. Horizontally cut the paper towel into half.
 This way you can make two sets of baby wipes.
 A toilet paper or a cheap quality paper towel would not work well for this as its texture will become too soft when you add the liquid to it.

 2. Put one of the halves in the container with the rough side (cut-side) facing downwards.

 3. Now in a separate container, mix baby wash, warm (not hot) water and baby oil.
 You can also use coconut oil or olive oil as it is also good for your baby’s sensitive skin – it all depends upon the availability and your choice.